lionlai1989/lionlai1989.github.io/_posts/2023-09-01-long-live-the-c-faq.markdown

 The output is the following:

 ```
-s1: helloworld. sizeof(s1): 11
+s1: Helloworld. sizeof(s1): 11
-s2: helloworld. sizeof(s2): 8
+s2: Helloworld. sizeof(s2): 8
+s3: helloworldHelloworld. sizeof(s3): 10
-The 0th character of s1 is h h
+The 1st character of s1 is H H
+The 1st character of s2 is H H
-The 0th character of s2 is h h
+The 1st character of s3 is h h
 The 11th character of s1 is  0
 The 11th character of s2 is  0
+The 11th character of s3 is H 72

 Modify s1 ...
-s1: Helloworld. sizeof(s1): 11
+s1: helloworld. sizeof(s1): 11

+Modify s3 ...
+s3: Helloworldhelloworld. sizeof(s3): 10

 Modify s2 ...
 Segmentation fault (core dumped)

 ```

 There are few things to notice:

--   Printing characters from `s1` and `s2` is done similarly.
-Both `*` and `[]` can be
+-   Printing characters from `s1`, `s2` and `s3` is done similarly.
+Both `*` and `[]`
-    used to access elements in C-strings and arrays.
+    can be used to access elements in C-strings and arrays.
 However, it's crucial to recognize that `s1` and `s2` are fundamentally two different entities.

+-   The size of the array `s3` is specified as 10 bytes, but the string "helloworld" requires 11 bytes (10 characters + null terminator \0).
+This will result in a buffer overflow, causing undefined behavior and potentially leading to unexpected issues in your program. **Don't ever do it.**

 -   Attempting to modify the contents of `s1` is permissible because `s1` is an array, and arrays in C are mutable.
 In contrast, attempting to modify `s2` leads to a